Baháʼí Faith in Italy: Leading up to the election of the National Assembly

 In October 1953 Marie Ciocca moved to Cagliari in Sardinia and was appointed by Shoghi Effendi as a Knight of Baháʼu'lláh.
 In January 1954 it was announced Hand of the Cause Dorothy Beecher Baker had died in a plane crash near the island of Elba en route to Rome from Pakistan where she had toured after helping an international conference in India.
 In February that all the goals assigned to Italy and Switzerland had all been settled by pioneers: Liechtenstein, Monaco, San Marino, and the islands of Sicily, Sardinia and Rhodes.
 In September Italy and Switzerland held its first summer school - 75 Baháʼís attended the classes held in Bex les Bains.
 Following the work on the Shrine of the Báb further contracts were signed for materials and work for the International Archives building.
 The 3rd convention of the election of the Italo-Swiss assembly noted local assemblies had been elected in the goal location of Monte Carlo, Monaco.
 On 9 May 1955, following disruption of the Baháʼí community of Tehran Iran, the Shah's personal physician, Abdol Karim Ayadi, a Baháʼí, was told to leave the country for a while.
 For this reason he went to Italy for about nine months.
 Rita van Sombeek had been living in the Netherlands from 1947 but moved to Italy in the early 1950s where she served the interests of the religion.
 In 1955 the national center building of the Baháʼís of Italy was dedicated in Rome.
 After causing Baháʼí divisions in 1957, Charles Mason Remey, took up residence in Florence where he died in April 1974.
 The local assembly of Palermo was first elected in 1958.
 That year former operatic soprano Maria Montana began to come to Italy.
-The first spiritual assemblies of Genova and Milano were elected in 1959.
+The first spiritual assemblies of Genoa and Milan were elected in 1959.
 By 1959 Italian Julio Savi was an active Baháʼí doing work in Ethiopia.
 Italian Augusto Robiati also became a Baháʼí in Ethiopia and Savi and Robiati later returned to Italy.
 In years to come Robiati would win peace and literary prizes.
 In 1959 Italian materials, after being part of the Shrine of the Báb and the building of the International Archives, began to be incorporated into the Baháʼí House of Worship in Kampala.
 The first local assemblies of Venice, Turin, and Perugia were all elected in 1960 (the first Baha'i arrived in Perugia in 1959.)
 Baháʼís with a background or interest in pioneering gathered in Rome in November 1960 and discussed goals remaining in the country in three languages as well as holding classes on the subjects of the Universal House of Justice and "Catholic Psychology and Baháʼí Faith" and other topics.
 Hand of the Cause Enoch Olinga visited many places including Sicily and mainland Italy in 1960 and again in 1971.
 Julio Savi was a member of the local assembly of Bologna which first formed April 1961 while the first Trieste, Padua, and Bari assemblies also formed.
 Hand of the Cause Shuʼáʼu'lláh ʻAláʼí visited the Baháʼís of Milan in 1961.
 In early 1962 Hand of the Cause ʻAlí-Akbar Furútan visited Baháʼís in Florence and Milan.
 The 1962 edition of the Italian Books and Periodicals, a review of Italian language publications by the government listed Le lezioni di San Giovanni d'Acri which was an independent translation of Some Answered Questions.